ObsidianWitch/eduinfoy80a1/report/report_draft.md

 <!-- The gist of it is that design patterns should be used with parcimony, and should not be treated like some unquestionable magical spell.
 They are recipes, and can be adapted and modified to fit more specific problems that a developer encounters.
 Also, each decision has associated drawbacks, there is no such thing as perfect design. -->

-The example we chose for a singleton implementation is the *PluginManager* class which is located in the *org.gjt.sp.jedit.pluginmgr* package.
+The example we chose for a singleton implementation is the *PluginManager*[^1] class.
 This class handles the window (extends *JFrame*) where plugins are installed and updated.
 The singleton pattern is used in this case so that only one plugin manager window can be instantiated and displayed at once when invoking it via the menu (*Plugins -> Plugin Manager...*).
 The following methods are involved :

+[^1]: *org.gjt.sp.jedit.pluginmgr* package

 * the *showPluginManager()* method instantiate a PluginManager if it has not already been instantiated, else it brings the plugin manager window to the front;
 * The *getInstance()* method retrieve the current instance of PluginManager (can be null if it has not yet been instantiated or if the instance has been disposed of with the *dispose()* method).